Azure/Copilot-For-Security/Workshop/Custom_Plugin/readme.md

 ## What is Custom plugins

-Security Copilot custom plugins enable developers\power users to seamlessly integrate the power of the GPT models into third-party platforms, enhancing functionality and user experience.
+Microsoft Copilot for Security custom plugins enable developers\power users to seamlessly integrate the power of the GPT models into third-party platforms, enhancing functionality and user experience.
 These plugins act as a bridge between the raw capabilities of the model and specific applications, allowing for tailored outputs in diverse use-cases.
-By utilizing custom plugins, users can harness the expansive knowledge of Security Copilot models in a contextually relevant and user-friendly manner.
+By utilizing custom plugins, users can harness the expansive knowledge of Microsoft Copilot for Security models in a contextually relevant and user-friendly manner.

 ## Modules